BobDayQQ1724694083/chess-engine/README.md

 This is a relatively simple chess engine, with some quick and dirty functions to push pieces around the board.
-Someday, this chess engine might entertain the ideas of Machine Learning.
+Someday, this chess engine might entertain the ideas of Deep Learning.